ikhramts/planet_wars/README.txt

 challenge submission -- PlanetWarrior testing environment and the map extractor bookmarklet -- are located in other repositories linked below.

-Before using this, be aware that this competition occurred in 2010.
+Before using the repository, be aware that this competition occurred in 2010.
 The code, tools, links, and other materials may be dead, out of date, or no longer relevant.
 I have not maintained this repository since the contest submission, and will not maintain it.

 Useful Links
 ------------